IJuanTM/Simpl/README.md

 ## 1. About

 Simpl is a mini-cms framework made to give you a quick start to making your website!
-It's easy to setup, use and learn by reading the comments made throughout the code.
+It's easy to set up, use, and learn by reading the comments made throughout the code.
 Follow this guide to learn the basics about using Simpl!

 It uses the view/part system to load in the page, this is a common way to load parts and pages in your website.
 But Simpl expanded on this and added extra functions and made it very easy to add your own!

-If you have ideas, suggestions or even a complaint, feel free to contact me via github.
+If you have ideas, suggestions, or even a complaint, feel free to contact me by making an issue on the Simpl GitHub page, using the correct template.

 <br>